Stryker Black Ops by Innovative Diet Labs with 100mg of Real Ephedra.

 Want some help with deciding on what product to purchase?

 The straightforward answer is yes; Stryker Black Ops is generally safe to take.
 However, be aware that this is not your average thermogenic.
 Stryker Black Ops contains 100 mg of ephedra as well as several fat burning and energy boosting compounds.
-That means if you’ve had problems in the past with your heart, this may not be the supplement for you.
+That means if you have had problems in the past with your heart, this may not be the supplement for you.

 1. Asano Tsuguyoshi (2001).
 Clinical report on root extract of perilla plant (Coleus forskohlii) ForsLean ® in reducing body fat.
 Asano Institute.
 Tokyo, Japan.